edscottite/The-Azure-Program/README.md

 - chat > Real-time Chat system ( In development ).
 For future notice, nicknames will be able to be set however the primary form of identification will be ID based.

-- id > Generates random ID's on which are linked per device ( cap is 5/five ). ( lack financial aid / server to host traffic handling on which supports large users at a single time.
-For now, will only be limited based. )
+- id > Generates random ID's on which are linked per device ( cap is 5/five ). ( To handle traffic, the selection process is limited )

 - scan > Indentifies network IP's

 # Planned
-- 50+ Commands ( Including customisable commands such as GUI change via Colours/Images/Videos  )
+- New logo ( Universal )
+- Administration System ( Admin > Users )
+- Real-time Message Handling System ( ID based )
+- Text-To-Speech command
+- Games ( Tetris & Pac-man )
+- UI Colour Upload
-- Linux Support
+- Linux and Windows support